chunyulin/hpc_snippet/mpi4py/README.md

 pip install numpy mpi4py
 deactivate
 ```
 - Prepare your mpi4py code.
-For example, `mpi.py` just calculating the average of inner product of two vector.
+For example, `mpi.py` just calculating the sum of inner product of two vector and taking the average.
 - Submit the job to SLURM by `sbatch mpi4py.sub`.
 - You will notice that the walltime is reduced by increasing the MPI tasks.